Here are the 9 low cost marketing strategies I consistently see work for established gyms

 It’s relevance.

-1. Local Partnerships Beat Paid Ads at This Stage
+5. Local Partnerships Beat Paid Ads

 For established gyms, local partnerships punch well above their weight.